Sign In

 In 1979, Irmgard and Gerry discovered and fell in love with Carmel Valley.
 They returned to New Jersey long enough to pack up and say goodbye.
 The two settled in quickly, with Irmgard becoming quite involved with the community.
 She was a member of the Carmel Valley Community Chapel, Carmel Valley Garden Club, Women's Club, Hidden Valley and Monterey Bay Aquarium, as well as an avid bridge player who played regularly with friends until just weeks before her passing.

-Irmgard at a holiday market circa 1945
+Irmgard Maron at a holiday market circa 1945